Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/CS3240/recursion.md

 # [Divide and tackle](https://github.com/Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/blob/main/CS3240/cs3240.md)

 ##### Divide and tackle
-- [ ] (come back to) recurrence relations: understanding a recurrence relation; being able to write a recurrence relation given the description of a divide-and-tackle algorithm
+- [x] (come back to) recurrence relations: understanding a recurrence relation; being able to write a recurrence relation given the description of a divide-and-tackle algorithm
-- [ ] unrolling trees: drawing an unrolling tree; showing the total work at each level
+- [x] unrolling trees: drawing an unrolling tree; showing the total work at each level
-- [ ] steps involved in showing a bound for T(n) using an unrolling tree
+- [x] steps involved in showing a bound for T(n) using an unrolling tree
-- [ ] ~~graduate students: be able to set up and complete a proof by induction for a simple recurrence relation~~
+- [x] ~~graduate students: be able to set up and complete a proof by induction for a simplerecurrence relation~~
+- [ ] figure out the induction part of intuition

 ### counting inversions